forisnikoletta/notification-center-3/README.md

 Hi!
 This is a simple **Notification Center** backend API, where
-- Admins are be able to create notifications to Clients
+- Admins are able to create notifications to Clients
 - Clients are able to use the REST API to get their notifications
 - Admins will know if a particular notification was seen